All Episodes

 A long and terrible war that inflicted indelible scars on body and mind, followed by two decades of mutual healing, followed by another two decades of diplomatic and commercial engagement.

-Through reconciliation, through normalization, Cuban American relations remained locked in the past.
+All that time, through reconciliation, through normalization, Cuban-American relations remained locked in the past.

 That's right.